The Regional Conservation Partnership Program (RCPP) provides assistance to producers through partnership agreements.

 For projects in a single state.
 These receive 25 percent of funding.
 Learn more.

 Conservation program contracts and easement agreements are implemented through the Agricultural Conservation Easement Program (ACEP), Environmental Quality Incentives Program (EQIP), Conservation Stewardship Program (CSP) or the Healthy Forests Reserve Program (HFRP).
-NRCS may also use the authorities under the Watershed and Flood Prevention Program, other than the Watershed Rehabilitation Program, in the designated critical conservation areas.
+NRCS may also use the authorities under the Watershed and Flood Prevention Program.

 Critical Conservation Area